slydiman/sscpoe/README.md

 # Configuration

+This integration supports the cloud and local management.
-This integration requires using your SSCPOE account `email` and `password`.
-Use official SSCPOE from [Google Play](https://play.google.com/store/apps/details?id=com.sscee.app.sscpoe) or [App Store](https://apps.apple.com/us/app/sscpoe/id1555401398) to register account and devices.
+For the cloud management you need the SSCPOE account `email` and `password`.
+Use official SSCPOE from [Google Play](https://play.google.com/store/apps/details?id=com.sscee.app.sscpoe), [App Store](https://apps.apple.com/us/app/sscpoe/id1555401398) or [Windows desktop config app](http://www.sscee.com/en/en/col.jsp?id=105) to register account and devices.
+For the local management you need the activation code (default `123456`).
+This integration will scan the local network for available devices automatically.
+The activation code may be changed in the official SSCPOE app.

 [![Open your Home Assistant instance and show an integration.](https://my.home-assistant.io/badges/integration.svg)](https://my.home-assistant.io/redirect/integration/?domain=sscpoe)